PowerDNS/weakforced/docs/manpages/wforce.conf.5.md

 		mystr = my_ca:tostring()

+* ComboAddress:isIPv6() - Return true if the IP address is IPv6.
+For example:

+  	isv6 = my_ca:isIPv6()

+* ComboAddress:isIPv4() - Return true if the IP address is IPv4.
+For example:

+  	isv4 = my_ca:isIPv4()

+* ComboAddress:isMappedIPv4() - Return true if the IP address is IPv4 mapped into a v6 address.
+For example:

+  	isMappedv4 = my_ca:isMappedIPv4()

 * newNetmask(\<IP[/mask]\>) - Create and return an object representing
 a Netmask.
 For example:

 		my_nm = newNetmask("8.0.0.0/8")

+* Netmask:toStringNetwork() - Return a string representing the Netmask.

 * newNetmaskGroup() - Return a NetmaskGroup object, which is a way to efficiently match IPs/subnets against a range.
 For example: